Five years on - Malta remembers murdered journalist

-European Parliament President, Roberta Metsola, lays flowers to remember Daphne Caruana Galizia, at the place where she was killed Source: AAP / Rene' Rossignaud/AP
+European Parliament, Roberta Metsola, lays flowers during a silent gathering to remember Daphne Caruana Galizia, at the same place where she was killed in Bidnija fields, Malta, Sunday, Oct.
+16, 2022.
+Source: AP / Rene' Rossignaud/AP

 The island of Malta has marked the fifth anniversary of the car bomb killing of investigative journalist Daphne Caruana Galizia.
 The anniversary comes just two days after two key suspects reversed course and pleaded guilty to her murder on the first day of their trial.